A black and white image of a knife.

 Are timber frame homes energy efficient?

-Can timber frame homes be insulated?
+How are timber frame homes insulated?

 Unlike conventionally-framed buildings using wood framing, the timber structure is inside, so the outside shell can be insulated without thermal breaks.
+This form of “continuous insulation” provides the best energy performance possible.

 Do timber frame buildings use SIPS?